 The Pritzker School works with faculty, medical students, and residents to review the medical school curriculum, develop a set of recommendations for change, and implement these changes through a structured, consensual process.
 This process is coordinated through the following separate committees.

-The Curriculum Steering Committee (CSC) is responsible for overseeing the entire curriculum.
+The Curriculum Education and Policy Committee (CEPC) is responsible for overseeing the entire curriculum.
 This committee meets quarterly and is composed of leaders from the faculty, student body and residency programs.
-The CSC is responsible for evaluating effects of curricular change, being alert to redundancies and gaps in the curriculum, and providing the visionary planning of a coherent and coordinated curriculum.
-CSC pays particular attention to the horizontal and vertical integration of the curriculum and transitions from college to medical school and then to postgraduate training.
+The CEPC is responsible for evaluating effects of curricular change, being alert to redundancies and gaps in the curriculum, and providing the visionary planning of a coherent and coordinated curriculum.
+CEPC pays particular attention to the horizontal and vertical integration of the curriculum and transitions from college to medical school and then to postgraduate training.

 The Preclinical Curriculum Review Committee (PCRC) is made up of student representatives and course directors for courses taught during the first two years of the four-year curriculum.
 This committee focuses on individual course reviews and has an increased awareness of material being covered in concurrent courses.
 The PCRC meets at least quarterly.